husnan622/CppDroid/README.md

 # CppDroid

-Example ad Tutorials of CppDroid
+Example and Tutorials of CppDroid